LilithElina/CPANG19/_posts/2020-01-31-side_quest.md

 ## Finding *ras1*, *ris1* and *tse6* in my reference genome graph

-There was a [publication in Nature](https://www.nature.com/articles/s41586-019-1735-9) last year that showed that *Pseudomonas aeruginosa* strain PA14 has replaced the C-terminus of Tse6, a type VI secretion system effector protein in strain PAO1, to generate a different inter-bacterial toxin.
-This new toxin, named Ras1, comes with its own immunity protein (Ris1), since the one effective against Tse6 doesn't work on this new protein.
+There was a [publication in Nature](https://www.nature.com/articles/s41586-019-1735-9) last November that showed that *Pseudomonas aeruginosa* strain PA14 has replaced the C-terminus of Tse6, a type VI secretion system effector protein in strain PAO1, to generate a different inter-bacterial toxin.
+This new toxin, named Ras1, comes with its own immunity protein (Ris1), since the one effective against Tse6 (Tsi6) doesn't work on this new protein.

 Of course we were interested to see how these differences are represented in the reference genome graph I already have, and what these genes look like in our clinical *P. aeruginosa* isolates.
-The genes of interest are: PA0093 (*tse6*), PA14_01140 (annotated as *tse6*, now named *ras1*), PA14_01130 (*ris1*, but not annotated as that yet).
+The genes of interest are: PA0093 (*tse6*), PA14_01140 (annotated as *tse6*, now named *ras1*), and PA14_01130 (*ris1*, but not annotated as that yet).

 ```bash
 vg paths -x FivePsaeAnnotAll.xg -X -Q "tse6" > sideQuest/FivePsaeAnnotAll_tse6.gam